isaacs/sax-js/README.md

 `close` - Close the stream.
 Once closed, no more data may be written until it is done processing the buffer, which is signaled by the `end` event.

-`addListener` - Add a callback to an event type.

 ## Events

 All events emit with a single argument.
+To listen to an event, assign a function to `on<eventname>`.
+Functions get executed in the this-context of the parser object.

 `error` - Indication that something bad happened.
 The error will be hanging out on `parser.error`, and must be deleted before parsing can continue.
 By listening to